cdugeai/wikipedia-analytics/report/pages/index.md

     yFmt=id
 />

-# Skyscrapers ?
+# 💫 Skyscrapers

-Some stats about skyscrapers heights around the world.
+Number of skyscrapers for each country, with the height of the tallest building.

 ```sql skyscrapers_top_countries
     with